B0ud13b3x/IT-Helpdesk-Simulation-Training/README.md

 ## Disclaimer

-This repo documents practice work completed on a third-party training simulator, not production/employer systems.
+This repo documents practice work completed on a third-party training simulators, not production/employer systems.
 It reflects applied learning, not professional work experience.